joshlk/robotchinwag.com/_posts/2024-11-08-gradient-of-matrix-multiplicationin-deep-learning.md

 $$

-and we want to obtain the gradient of the loss with respect to $X$ and $A$ which are both matrixes:
+and we want to obtain the gradient of the loss with respect to $X$ and $A$ which are both matrices:

 $$